gwing33/loudr/README.md

 - From here I'm still in development, I have stuff runing i.e., `npm install -g node-dev` then youc an `node-dev app.coffee` or `node-dev api.coffee`.
 But that might change.
 - Ohh, also you need to install ruby, then `gem install sass` and `gem install compass`
 - Oooohhhh, also run 'grunt watch' in another terminal/shell and it'll update files.
+- Also, should probably install MongoDB
+- Maybe look into redis?